On-chip spin-photon entanglement based on single-photon scattering: Supplementary Note 2: Theory of Spin-photon Bell State Generation with Single-photon Scattering

 Eq.~(\ref{eq:sde}) implies that the phase coherence between $\ket{e \Downarrow}_r$ and $\ket{l \Uparrow}_r$ depends on \textbf{(i)} the accumulated phase from spin precession, and \textbf{(ii)} the phase acquired from the early and late single-photon scattering events which is determined by the \textit{exact time} of scattering occurred within the optical pulse.
-The former is effectively removed by the echo sequence as $2t_\pi-t_r-t_0=0$, whereas the latter is made equal by interfering the time-bins with a matching time delay $\tau=11.8$~ns on the detection path.
+Condition \textbf{(ii)} is made equal by interfering the time-bins with a matching time delay $\tau=11.8$~ns on the detection path.
 Since the time-bin qubit is created and measured using the same interferometer setup, by having an equal time delay $\tau_e=\tau_d=\tau$ for the excitation and detection paths, the interferometer temporally picks out events in which the exact time of scattering is in the same position of the pulse, i.e., $r^e_1(t')=r^l_1(t')$ for some time $t'\in \Phi_1(t)$ within the optical pulse.
-Therefore, the coherence of the spin-photon Bell state is well-preserved.